xwang2713/juju-charms/precise/hpcc/README.md

 # Configuration

+When you use the `juju add-unit` command to add nodes, scripts are called automatically to provide a default configuration.

+If you want to configure manually, set **auto-gen** to **0**, wait for all nodes to be in a "started" state, then call the **config_hpcc.sh**  script using the following parameters:

+`./config_hpcc.sh -thornodes <# of thor nodes> -roxienodes <# of roxie nodes> -supportnodes <# of support nodes> -slavespernode <#of thor slaves per node>
+`

+Another useful script reports the URL for the ECL Watch node.
+Call the **get-url.sh** script to display the cluster configuration and the URL for the ECL Watch service.

+### ssh-keys ###
+Currently the hpcc charm uses a pre-generated ssh-key pair to configure nodes.
+If you have security concerns, you should download the charm locally and generate new key pair, *id_rsa* and *id_rsa.pub* (using ssh-keygen) and replace the ones provided in the  **hpcc/ssh_keys** directory

+### Nest Steps ###

 After deploying and adding nodes, you can tweak various options to optimize your HPCC deployment to meet your needs.

 See [HPCC Systems Web site](http://HPCCSystems.com) for more details.